 - 1. Clean burner of any accumulated dust or lint.
 See Section 5.2 on "Cleaning the Burner." - 2.
 Inspect burner for any signs of deterioration or corrosion.
 Replace immediately if deterioration or corrosion is evident. - 3.
-Check the pH level of the system fluid (refer to section 3.7.4) - 4.
+Check the pH level of the system fluid. - 4.
 Inspect and clean the condensate system and check for leaks.
 If a condensate neutralization kit is present, open the lid and inspect the limestone rocks.
 If they are absent or have been significantly worn away, replace them with new limestone rocks.
 Use hi-calcium (or pure) limestone.

-Installation and service must be performed by a qualified installer or service agency who has been trained on the Harsco Industrial, Patterson-Kelley MACH® boiler.
+Installation and service must be performed by a qualified installer or service agency that has been trained on the Patterson-Kelley MACH[®] boiler.